SGDInstitute/apollo/content/collections/pages/mblgtacc/speakers-entertainment.md

         content:
           -
             type: text
+            marks:
+              -
+                type: bold
+            text: 'M. Adams'
+          -
+            type: text
-            text: 'M. Adams (she/he/they) is a community organizer and co-executive director of Freedom Inc. Born and raised in  Milwaukee, Adams has been in Madison since 2003.
+            text: ' (she/he/they) is a community organizer and co-executive director of Freedom Inc. Born and raised in  Milwaukee, Adams has been in Madison since 2003.
 Adams’s dad has been incarcerated most of her life and she comes from a community that has been the extreme targets of police violence—and in March 2016 Adams’s mother transitioned after fighting cancer and many forms of violence.
 Adams is also a Dad and sees her family as a primary motivator for her work.
 As a queer Black person, Adams has developed and advocated for a strong intersectional approach in numerous important venues.
 Adams is a leading figure in the Movement 4 Black Lives and Take Back the Land Movement, she presented before the United Nations for the Convention on Eliminating Racial Discrimination, she is a co-author of Forward from Ferguson and a paper on Black community control over the police, and she author to intersectionality theory in Why Killing Unarmed Black folks is a Queer issue.
 Adams can be regularly be seen in person, on TV or in the newspapers giving presentations, testifying at city council meetings, and energizing crowds at protests.'
     type: content
     enabled: true
   -